mattvenn/instrumented_adder/docs/log.md

+# Why floating inputs could affect loop rise time

+From Thomas: FETs are also varactors with varying capacitance over voltage.
+So I'm reasonably sure what you're seeing is the capacitance change as the output changes.
+That's why you see two distinct regions with very different behaviours.
+The capacitive loading is changing as the voltage changes.
+You see the change at roughly 1.1 V which is 0.7 V from VDD and also the threshold voltage of a high Vt FET.

+Eric: I think I get your idea now.
+I think you’re saying because the input is undriven, the input is following the output.
+And because the input (a.k.a.
+MOS Gate Voltage) is changing the capacitive load is changing too.

 # Sat 28 May 09:34:10 CEST 2022

 * Eric & Thomas figured out the bypass simulation issue (rise time was a lot slower in the ring osc loop)